cyysu/lest/README.md

 lest
 ====

-A little http server without fully functional.
+A little http server provides limited functionality in linux.